Siege of Bihać (1697)

-Siege of Bihać (1697) was a Habsburg siege of Ottoman town of Bihać in Bosnian Krajina (aka Turkish Croatia).
+Siege of Bihać (1697) was a Habsburg siege of the Ottoman fortress town of Bihać in Bosnian Krajina (aka Turkish Croatia).
 The siege was planned as a diversionary attack from main Habsburg offensive on Danube river, and was called off after several failed storming attempts.

 Background

-In the first half of 16th century, the town of Bihać was an important Croatian strongpoint in its defensive efforts to counter Ottoman expansion.
+In the first half of 16th century, the town of Bihać was an important Croatian strongpoint in its defensive efforts to counter westwards Ottoman expansion.
 The town was besieged by the Ottomans in 1592, and eventually surrendered.
 It subsequently became an important Ottoman outpost for further expansion on the expense of Croatia and other Habsburg lands.
-Nonetheless, the Ottoman expansion towards Croatia was mostly halted by Battle of Sisak in 1593.
+Nonetheless, the Ottoman expansion towards Croatia was mostly halted by the decisive Battle of Sisak in 1593.

 By the second half of 17th century, the Ottoman Empire lost the might it had one century earlier.
 Nonetheless, the Ottoman Porte decided to go on another offensive and mounted an offensive against Habsburg capital Vienna in 1683, which culminated in Battle of Vienna and Ottoman defeat.

 Following this defeat, the military alliance called the Holy League was formed, whose purpose was to push the Ottomans out of Europe.
 Parallel with main Habsburg efforts against Ottoman Hungary, ban of Croatia and Karlovac Generalcy began their own successful anti-Ottoman campaigns in Slavonia, Pounje and Lika.

 Preparations

+In the aftermath of reconquista of Lika in 1689, Habsburg authorities and Imperial War Council recognised the strategic importance of Bihać as both potential defence post of Lika as well as forward outpost for further offensive operations in Turkish Croatia and rest of Bosnia.
+Joseph Herberstein's Karlovac generalcy frontier troops made several raid to Bihać area back in 1689, but since they lacked the siege engines, they did not attempt to conquer Bihać fort.

 In June 1697, the Frontier Army commanded by Karl Auersperg was assembled in Slunj, and marched off to Drežnik.
 Right in front of Ottoman held Drežnik, the Frontier forces met with Marko Mesić's Lika troops.
 After being pounded by cannon fire, the Drežnik garrison surrendered to Auersperg.
 Drežnik was then manned by Croatians, after which the joint Frontier-Lika army continued its march to Bihać.
 The arrival of ban's army was complicated due to them breaking through Pounje, where they captured and burnt down Bile Stine.
+Although intelligence reports described town being deserted and its fortifications in bad shape, once Christian army came there, these reports turned out to be false.